-We are a biopharmaceutical company working to launch the first ophthalmic formulation of bevacizumab approved by the U.S. Food and Drug Administration, or the FDA, for use in retinal indications.
-Our goal is to launch directly in the United States as the first and only approved ophthalmic bevacizumab for the treatment of wet age-related macular degeneration, or wet AMD, diabetic macular edema, or DME, and branch retinal vein occlusion, or BRVO.
-Our plans also include seeking approval and launching the product in the United Kingdom, Europe, Japan and other markets, either directly or through a strategic partner.
+We are a biopharmaceutical company working to launch the first ophthalmic formulation of bevacizumab approved by the U.S. Food and Drug Administration (FDA), the European Commission in the European Union (EU), and the Medicines and Healthcare products Regulatory Agency (MHRA) in the United Kingdom (UK), for use in retinal indications.
+Our initial goal is to launch directly in the United States, EU and UK as the first and only approved ophthalmic bevacizumab for the treatment of retina conditions, including wet age-related macular degeneration, or wet AMD., diabetic macular edema, or DME, and branch retinal vein occlusion, or BRVO.
+Our plans also include seeking approval and launching the product in Japan and other markets.
+Outside of the United States, we are currently assessing options to commercialize either directly or through a strategic partner.
 If approved, we expect to receive 12 years of regulatory exclusivity in the United States and up to 10 years of market exclusivity in the European Union.

 Bevacizumab is a full-length, humanized anti-VEGF (Vascular Endothelial Growth Factor) recombinant monoclonal antibody, or mAb, that inhibits VEGF and associated angiogenic activity.
-In March 2022, we submitted a BLA with the FDA for ONS-5010 (LYTENAVA (bevacizumab-vikg)), an investigational ophthalmic formulation of bevacizumab, which we have developed to be administered as an intravitreal injection for the treatment of wet AMD and other retinal diseases.
+In March 2022, we submitted a BLA with the FDA for ONS-5010/LYTENAVA[TM] (bevacizumab-vikg), an investigational ophthalmic formulation of bevacizumab, which we have developed to be administered as an intravitreal injection for the treatment of wet AMD and other retinal diseases.
 In May 2022, we voluntarily withdrew our BLA to provide additional information requested by the FDA.
 We re-submitted the BLA to the FDA for ONS-5010 on August 30, 2022, and in October 2022, we received confirmation from the FDA that our BLA had been accepted for filing with a goal date of August 29, 2023 for a review decision by the FDA.
 On August 29, 2023, we received a Complete Response Letter, or CRL, in which the FDA concluded it could not approve the BLA during this review cycle due to several chemical, manufacturing and control, or CMC, issues, open observations from pre-approval manufacturing inspections, and a lack of substantial evidence.
-At subsequent Type A meetings with the FDA, we learned that the FDA requires the successful completion of an additional adequate and well-controlled clinical trial evaluating ONS-5010, as well as additional requested CMC data indicated in the CRL to approve ONS-5010 for use in wet AMD
+At subsequent Type A meetings with the FDA, we learned that the FDA requires the successful completion of an additional adequate and well-controlled clinical trial evaluating ONS-5010, as well as additional requested CMC data indicated in the CRL to approve ONS-5010 for use in wet AMD.

 We agreed to conduct an additional adequate, and well-controlled clinical trial following discussions with the FDA in support of our BLA for ONS-5010.
 In December 2023, we submitted a Special Protocol Assessment, or SPA, to the FDA for this study (NORSE EIGHT) seeking confirmation that, if successful, it will address the FDA's requirement for a second adequate and well-controlled clinical trial to support our planned resubmission of the ONS-5010 BLA.
 In January 2024, we received confirmation that the FDA has reviewed and agreed upon the NORSE EIGHT trial protocol pursuant to the SPA.
-If the NORSE EIGHT trial is successful, it would satisfy the FDA's requirement for a second adequate and wellcontrolled clinical trial to address fully the clinical deficiency identified in the CRL.
-The first subject was enrolled in NORSE EIGHT in January 2024.
+If the NORSE EIGHT trial is successful, it would satisfy the FDA's requirement for a second adequate and well-controlled clinical trial to address fully the clinical deficiency identified in the CRL.
 In addition, through a Type A meeting and additional interactions, we have identified the approaches needed to resolve the CMC comments in the CRL.
-We are working to address the open items and expect to resolve these comments prior to the expected completion of NORSE EIGHT.
+We are working to address the open CMC items and have scheduled a series of Type C and Type D meetings with the FDA to help to resolve these comments prior to reporting top line results from NORSE EIGHT in the fourth quarter of calendar 2024.